romilbhardwaj/chakra/README.md

 kind create cluster --config kind-cluster.yaml

 # Add fake GPU resources to these nodes:
+# Before running this script, run `kubectl proxy` in a separate terminal.
 python add_gpus_kind.py

 # Now you can experimeent with this cluster by submitting nginx pods with schedulerName set to chakra.
 This yaml also uses the fake GPUs.